hannahdesmond/mastery-curriculum/chapter10/README.md

 my_variable
 ```

-The program can still read the name: but the value is set to `nil`.
+The program can still read the name, but the value is set to `nil`.

 There's one really tricky thing about local variables, and it has to do with methods.
 Here it is: